 Audio professionals know Shure as the maker of beloved microphones like the SM7b and the SM58, which you can find in recording studios and on stages everywhere, so what is it doing making true wireless earphones?
 Well, it’s doing a very good job.
 The Shure AONIC Free brings the same attention to important details as the luxurious AONIC 50 to earbuds.

-Let’s see how this first attempt at hookless true wireless earphones goes for Shure.
+We spent weeks with the AONIC Free to see how this first attempt at hookless true wireless earbuds goes for Shure.

 What’s it like to use Shure AONIC Free?